 We strive to be the supplier of choice for custom-engineered system solutions and services to a variety of customers and markets.
-Our activities are predominantly in the oil and gas and the electric utility industries, but also include other markets where customers need to manage, monitor and control large amounts of electrical energy.
+Our activities are predominantly in the oil and gas and electric utility industries, but also include other markets where customers need to manage, monitor and control large amounts of electrical energy.
 The majority of our business is in support of capital investment projects that are highly complex and competitively bid.
 Our customized systems are designed to meet the specifications of our customers.
 Each system is designed, engineered and manufactured to the specific requirements of the particular application.
 We consider our engineering, project management, systems integration and technical support capabilities vital to the success of our business.

 We believe our products and services, integration capabilities, technical and project management strengths, application engineering expertise and specialty contracting experience, together with our responsiveness and flexibility to the needs of our customers and our financial strength, give us a sustainable competitive advantage in our markets.
 We compete with a small number of multinational competitors that sell to a broad industrial and geographic market, as well as smaller, regional competitors that typically have limited capabilities and scope of supply.
-Our principal competitors include ABB, Eaton, General Electric Company, Schneider and Siemens.
+Some of our competitors are significantly larger and have substantially greater global resources such as engineering, manufacturing and marketing resources.
+Our principal competitors include ABB, Eaton, Schneider and Siemens.
 The competitive factors used during bid evaluation by our customers vary from project to project and may include technical support and application expertise, engineering and manufacturing capabilities, equipment rating, delivered value, scheduling and price.
-While projects are typically non-recurring, a significant portion of our business is from repeat customers and many times involves third-party EPC firms hired by the end user and with which we also have long and established relationships.
+While projects are typically non-recurring, a significant portion of our business is from repeat customers and many times involves third-party EPC firms hired by the end user and with whom we also have long, established relationships.
 Ultimately, our competitive position is dependent upon our ability to provide quality custom-engineered products, services and systems on a timely basis at a competitive price.